maxweis/specy/README.md

 You should run this program when your shell starts.
 To do so, you can add the command *specy* to your .bashrc, .zshrc, or other shell configuration file.

+To reconfigure your output setup, run specy with -r or --reconfigure

 ###License
 *specy* is licensed under the GNU General Public License version 3